LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 With messaging statuses such as ‘read’ and ‘time to respond’, agents and visitors know at a glance where the conversation stands.
 Agents can see consumer details such as which device they are using and details about the campaign that initiated the conversation.

-LiveEngage enables agents and consumers to ‘end’ a conversation when the issue at hand is resolved.
+LivePerson enables agents and consumers to ‘end’ a conversation when the issue at hand is resolved.
 All closed conversations will remain as a connection and can be resumed either by the agent or the consumer.
 Agents can use this tool to strengthen and build the connection to the consumers they engaged with.

 ## **Develop your hosted authentication flow**